Raise your hands if you were a fan of MS paint...

 How did it come to be?

 By the 1960s, the computer had become a widespread phenomenon.
 But, due to their large size and enormous cost, they could only be found in research laboratories and universities.
-But what does this have to do with anything?
-Well, the first digital artists that sprung from this era were computer scientists and mathematicians.
-What a smart bunch.
+So, when we think about it, it really makes sense that the first digital artists that sprung from this era were computer scientists and mathematicians.

 Digital artists embraced digital art as a way to experiment with the computer and explore the possibilities it had to offer.
 Artworks such as these were created on programs written by the artists themselves, which were a little restricted early on.
 This ultimately meant that digital artworks focused on geometric forms rather than creating art with a significant amount of detail.